 Buy the Pixel 3a unlocked directly from Google, and you can use it on any U.S. carrier and on many other carriers worldwide.
 The full list of supported bands can be found on Google’s website.

-Theis also quite small, so you might consider the Pixel 3a XL as an alternative that offers exactly the same fully unlocked credentials in a bigger, slightly more expensive package.
+The Pixel 3a is also quite small, so you might consider the Pixel 3a XL as an alternative that offers exactly the same fully unlocked credentials in a bigger, slightly more expensive package.
 There’s very little difference between the two, apart from the size and screen.

 Why should you buy this?
 It boasts an impressive range of features and a stylish design at a reasonable price.